KaceCottam/persistent/README.md

 Persistent Implementation of Data Structures
 ============================================

-Persistent Data Structures.
+Type-Safe, Persistent Data Structures.
 Making this in order to study functional behavior and recursion.

 Contributing